Hans Zimmer: 2010s

 In 2018, Zimmer composed the score for the new FIFA Anthem, called "Living Football" in reference to the new motto of FIFA, "Living Football" was also used as television intro theme for the 2018 FIFA World Cup in Russia.
 Also in 2018, Zimmer remixed the UEFA Champions League Anthem with rapper Vince Staples for EA Sports' FIFA video game FIFA 19, with it also featuring in the game's reveal trailer.
 Zimmer composed the score for Dark Phoenix, directed by Simon Kinberg, contrary to his 2016 statements of not scoring another superhero film following his experience working on Batman v Superman: Dawn of Justice.
-Also for 2019, he scored the photorealistic computer-animated remake of Disney's The Lion King, directed by Jon Favreau.

-On 22 August 2018, Zimmer was also announced as the composer for Wonder Woman 1984.
-On 18 March 2019, it was announced that Zimmer would be scoring Denis Villeneuve's Dune.
+In 2019, he scored the photorealistic animated remake of Disney's The Lion King, directed by Jon Favreau.
+In August 2018, Zimmer was announced as the composer for Wonder Woman 1984.
+In March 2019, it was announced that Zimmer would be scoring Denis Villeneuve's Dune.
 In June 2019, Zimmer was hired to create sounds for BMW's concept vehicle, the Vision M Next.

-In 2020, Zimmer composed the score for Hillbilly Elegy.
+He produced and composed warning sounds for the electric car line.
+These sounds are both for those on the interior and on the exterior, and could help warn pedestrians that an electric car is approaching.

+2020s

-On 6 January 2020, it was announced that he would be taking over as composer for the James Bond film No Time to Die after previous composer Dan Romer left the project.
-Speaking on scoring for No Time To Die, Zimmer told The Hindu, "Having done the three Batman movies — which are three movies to you but are 12 years of my life to me — I really understand where Daniel [Craig] was with this; he dedicated 16 years of his life to Bond...
-I wanted to not only do a good score but dig a little deeper and honour the man, the work and all the people who've been working on this for so long."
+On 6 January 2020, Zimmer took over as composer for the James Bond film No Time to Die after previous composer Dan Romer left the project.
+Speaking on scoring for No Time to Die, Zimmer told The Hindu, "Having done the three Batman movies—which are three movies to you but are 12 years of my life to me—I really understand where Daniel [Craig] was with this; he dedicated 16 years of his life to Bond...
+I wanted to not only do a good score but dig a little deeper and honour the man, the work and all the people who've been working on this for so long".
 On 26 February 2020, Major League Soccer released an anthem for its 25th season, which was composed by Zimmer.
+In March 2020, Zimmer composed the score for Hillbilly Elegy.